elements-at/pimcore-aws-cloudformation/readme.md

 # Pimcore AWS Cloudformation Template

-This repository provides a AWS cloud formation (CFN) template with nested stacks to spin up a complete Pimcore application stack in ECS.
+This repository provides a AWS cloud formation (CFN) template with nested stacks to spin up a complete Pimcore application stack for ECS.
 An additional CFN template is provided to simplify remote installation of CFN and resources.

 Nested Stacks:
  - ``Users`` IAM users for setup and ECS task execution.